brenderi/typescript-training-playground/README.md

 Any given point on the color triangle describes more than one color.
 The intensity can vary between 0 and 100% for each color point.

-8. Create a fractional RGB class:
+8. Create a fractional RGB class (implements the `IColor` interface described in (5):
    - [ ] Contains the fractional red, green, and blue values (between 0 and 1)
    - [ ] Has a function to determine if the color is valid
    - [ ] Has a function that takes in the intensity and return a valid CSS RGB color